Seamus Nolan Announced As Recipient of CAPP Commission with Dublin City Gallery The Hugh Lane and Create

 Artist Statement Seamus Nolan

 For a number of years Traveller organisations and representatives pursued an intensive a campaign to have Traveller ethnicity recognized by the Irish State.
 The State’s formal recognition of Irish Travellers as an indigenous ethnic minority on March 1st 2017 has been described as a “historic” day for Travellers and for Ireland.

 The project seeks to open up a dialogue around what an appropriate approach to integrating the narrative of Traveller History into the National project might look like.
 A collaborative process of inquiry, and production working with a diverse group of cultural practitioners to examine a shared history of conflict and mis-appropriation, of critical research through sites, objects and documentation which will combine to inform a public artwork and presentation.

-Pavee Point is home to a large collection of Traveller related publications and reports, this uncatalogued library is not open to the public but is one of many such archives which exist in the city.
+Pavée Point is home to a large collection of Traveller related publications and reports, this uncatalogued library is not open to the public but is one of many such archives which exist in the city.
 The National Folklore Collection in UCD contains a huge range of photographs and manuscripts on the topic of Traveller culture in Ireland.
 The Irish Film Archives contains a broad range of news reels films and documentaries relating to Traveller history, The Irish Traditional Music Archive contains a catalog of recorded Irish Traveller music and song.

-Working with these collections relating to the visibility of Traveller culture, expanding upon the idea of the accessible archive, and troubling the relationship to material and contexts which define these unresolved relationships of difference.
-The project does not set out to produce a museum to present the archives of Traveller culture nor the archives of settled visions or versions of interactions with Travellers but attempts to open up a contextual space of commonality where previously these spaces served to exclude.
+Working with these collections relating to the visibility of Traveller culture, expanding upon the idea of the accessible archive, and troubling the relationship to material and contexts which define these unresolved relationships of difference, the project does not set out to produce a museum to present the archives of Traveller culture nor the archives of settled visions or versions of interactions with Travellers, but attempts to open up a contextual space of commonality where previously these spaces served to exclude.